top of page

 If you disagree with a municipal decision on how land can be used or developed, the OLT is the forum where you can challenge or defend that decision.

-1. Filing an Appeal: You begin by submitting a notice of appeal to the OLT within the deadline specified by law.
-The timeline is often short — usually 20 days from the municipal decision.
+You begin by submitting a notice of appeal to the OLT within the deadline specified by law.
+The timeline is often short—usually 20 days from the municipal decision.

 OLT proceedings are formal and highly procedural.
 Whether you are a property owner, developer, or municipality, effective advocacy can significantly influence the outcome.
 A skilled legal representative can: